Vizzuality/skytruth-30x30/infrastructure/README.md

 #### How to run

+First, authenticate with GCP.
+The easiest way to do this is to run `gcloud auth application-default login`.

+Next, check and adapt if necessary the contents of `infrastructure/base/vars/terraform.tfvars`.

+You will need to initialize both terraform projects by running:
+`terraform init`

+in their respective directories.

-Deploying the included Terraform project is done in steps:
+Deploying the Terraform project is done in steps:

-- Terraform `apply` the `Remote State` project.
-This needs to be done once, before applying the base project.
+1. Apply the `Remote State` project first.
+This needs to be done once.

+While in `infrastructure/remote-state` directory:

+`terraform apply`

-- Terraform `apply` the `Base` project.
+2. Apply the `Base` project.
 This needs to be repeated after any changes in the base project.

-For both commands, please use `-var-file=vars/terraform.tfvars`` to provide the necessary terraform variables.

-For the second command, you will also need to set 2 environment variables:
-- GITHUB_TOKEN (your GH token)
-- GITHUB_OWNER (Vizzuality)
-to allow terraform to write to GH Secrets.

-Please note: when provisioning for the first time in a clean project, amend the `cloudrun` module by uncommenting the image setting to be used for first time deployment, which deploys a dummy "hello" image (because actual application images are going to be available in GAR only once the infrastructure is provisioned and the GH Actions deployment passed)
+_Please note: when doing this for the first time in a clean project, temporarily change the `cloudrun` module (`infrastructure/base/modules/cloudrun/main.tf`) by uncommenting the default image setting, so that it deploys a dummy "hello" image.
+This is to work around the fact that actual application images are going to be available in the image repository only once the infrastructure is provisioned and the GH Actions deployment passed._

+While in `infrastructure/base` directory:

+`GITHUB_TOKEN=...
+GITHUB_OWNER=.. terraform apply -var-file=vars/terraform.tfvars`

+The GH env vars are needed for Terraform to be able to set GH Actions Secrets & Variables.

-### Github Actions
+### GitHub Actions

-As part of this infrastructure, Github Actions are used to automatically apply code updates for the client application, API/CMS and the cloud functions.
+As part of this infrastructure, GitHub Actions are used to automatically apply code updates for the client application, API/CMS and the cloud functions.

 #### Building new code versions

-Deployment to the CloudRun instances is accomplished by building Docker images are built and pushing to [Artifact Registry](https://cloud.google.com/artifact-registry).
+Deployment to the CloudRun instances is accomplished by building Docker images and pushing them to [Artifact Registry](https://cloud.google.com/artifact-registry).
 When building the images, environment secrets are injected from GH Secrets as follows:
 - for the client application:
   - the following secrets set by terraform in STAGING_CLIENT_ENV_TF_MANAGED (in the format of an .env file):
     - NEXT_PUBLIC_URL